Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/workbench-index.md

 - Assets Catalog maintain.

 :::info
-`Data Zone Admin` is also called as `Admin` for short in following chapters if no otherwise specified as `Super Admin`.
+`Data Zone Admin` is also known as `Admin` for short in following chapters if no otherwise specified as `Super Admin`.
 :::

 ## Centralized Definition Persistence